Off the Ground (song)

-"Off the Ground" is song by Paul McCartney and is from the album from the same name.
+"Off the Ground" is a song by the English musician Paul McCartney and is from the album from the same name.
 This was one of McCartney's first songs made using a computer.
 The video can be seen on the DVD collection, The McCartney Years.
 The video was shot by Industrial Light & Magic.
 Some behind the scenes footage can be seen on the out of print VHS, Movin' On.
 The video features "Soggy Noodle", a short acoustic piece played as an intro which can be found as a B-side on the single release.
 In the US, it reached number 27 on the Adult Contemporary chart.

 The song was played live during the New World Tour that followed the release of the album; however, the song was not included on the live album, Paul Is Live.